RealityVirtually2019/XRT/README.md

 # XRT

-by Travis Ho, Lexi Townsend, Haoaran Chang, Mike Yun, Nick Savarese
+by Travis Ho, Lexi Townsend, Haoran Chang, Mike Yun, Nick Savarese

 XRT
 A new era of art using visuals, sounds, and effects.